 I asked, “Who are you?”
 Of course neither man spoke English.
 They looked at each other and one said “problem”.
 After “money,” “problem” must have been the second English word they spoke – about the same as my Turkish.
 I pulled out my bus ticket which clearly said Göreme to Bodrum and indicted paid in full.

-One of the men walked over to a young merchant preparing for the day by setting up his souk and arranging boxes of Turkish Delight, figs, and loaves of fresh bread.
+One of the men walked over to a young merchant arranging boxes of Turkish Delight, figs, and loaves of fresh bread preparing for the day by setting up his souk.
 They brought him over to the bus stall.
 He spoke some English and I communicated my predicament.
 He listened to me with an expressionless face and then said a connecting bus from Aydin to Bodrum was arriving in about 30 minutes and if I wanted a seat on it to pay the two Turkish men for a ticket.
-I gave them 20 Turkish lira – no more questions or paper exchanged hands.
+I gave them 20 Turkish lira – no more talking, questions, or paper exchanged hands.

 One of the men went inside the bus stall and made a point of looking “official”.
 He came out with a cup of Turkish Cay and handed it to me.
 I accepted the tea and thanked him.
 The two looked at me, then at each other, and said “OK” – their third word in English….